mtiller/ModelicaBook/text/source/components/subsystems/propagation.rst

 -----------

-When building subsystem models, it is extremely common for a subsystem to contain parameters that it then "propagates" down to its components.
+When building subsystem models, it is extremely common for a subsystem to contain parameters that it then propagates or cascades down to its components.
 For example, consider the following system model used in our discussion of :ref:`rotational-components`: